 But after sifting through the pitches, is there any basis for the optimism?

 The answer is a qualified yes, and it’s a caveat that harkens back to the recently dispossessed shuttle workers.

 Future success depends on the shuttle workers finding work in the space industry, which will only happen if states, such as Florida, and communities, such as Huntsville, arcross the nation stay committed to their efforts to develop and encourage space-related industries.
 If states and communities don’t follow through, these highly skilled, highly educated workers will pick up and move, putting future success in doubt.

-This article appears in the July 11, 2011, edition of National Journal Daily.
+This article appears in the July 11, 2011 edition of NJ Daily.